Pygmy Seahorse Research

 Wakatobi is one of the best places for pygmy seahorse research in terms of number of species and their abundance (we frequently see Denise’s, Bargibant’s and Pontoh’s, as well as the recently described pygmy pipehorse, Kyonemichthys rumengani).
 Ease of access and sheer diversity on the house reef has been vital for my studies as this is where I carry out much of my observations.
 During my time at the resort I plan to continue with my behavioural observations with a new group and conduct further population surveys at two or three more local dive sites.

 Having had the chance to make preliminary analysis of my previous data I found that the House Reef had the largest local population of pygmies and Kollo Soha had the greatest proportion of gorgonians with pygmies living on them.
 I was also studying how pygmies use the space on their gorgonian host.
 Every time I made behavioural observations I also recorded each individual’s location on the gorgonian and then compared how spatial use varied between reproductively and non-reproductively active males and females.

-This trip I spent several dives on the house reef finding a new group of Denise’s pygmy seahorses, which I will get to known intimately over the coming weeks.
+This trip I spent several dives on the House Reef finding a new group of Denise’s pygmy seahorses, which I will get to known intimately over the coming weeks.
 I have been looking for a group with a greater number of females compared to males.
-I found such a group on the house and have begun recording their social and reproductive behaviours.
-The tides have been perfect for dawn observations so I have been at the fan very early over the past few days.
+I found such a group on the House and have begun recording their social and reproductive behaviours.
+The tides have been perfect for dawn observations so I have been at the fans very early over the past few days.
 I have also been going out on the day boats to establish which sites will be good for population surveys.
 I think Pinki’s, Teluk Waitii and Fan 38 East are potential candidates having already surveyed the House Reef, Pockets, Kollo Soha and Blade during my last stay.
 I have also been conducting a series of evening presentations, which many guests have attended.
 They cover my work, conservation and coral reef biology and biodiversity.